20n/act/reachables/src/main/scala/com/act/analysis/proteome/scripts/Readme.md

 ### _Goal_
-This workflow utilizes the HMMer utility to attempt to infer the actual sequence (Based on reference proteomes) of a sequences describe as odd [1].
+This workflow utilizes the HMMer utility to attempt to infer the actual sequence (Based on reference proteomes) of a sequence described as odd [1].

 _[1] While the definition of odd may vary based on the exact implementation in `OddSequencesToProteinPredictionFlow`, the definition at the time of writing is_